Trapped particle evolution driven by residual gas collisions: Conclusion

 \section{Conclusion}

 {We have presented a mathematically rigorous model for the time evolution of the energy distribution of a trapped particle ensemble as a result of collisions with a thermal background gas.
 We have also described an analysis method that allows us to compare cumulative distributions functions predicted by our model to experimental data.
 This procedure involves finding the collision-induced transfer energy distribution, using a Gaussian process regression to interpolate the data, and performing a single-parameter fit that extracts the collision rate.
-We have used this procedure and found good agreement between our model and experimental data obtained for trapped $^{87}$Rb subject to a thermal argon background.
+We have used this procedure and found good agreement between our model and smoothed experimental data obtained for trapped $^{87}$Rb subject to a thermal argon background.
 We obtained a total collision rate, using information about heating and trap loss, of $0.646(1)\ \text{s}^{-1}$.
-This is an uncertainty of below $0.2\%$, which is significantly more precise than any previous measurements.}\\
+This is an uncertainty of below $0.2\%$, which is significantly more precise than any previous measurements.
+In addition, our model Eqn. \ref{ModelExpression} of the time evolution of the cumulative energy distribution $F(E,t)$ fully corrects measurements for trap heating, a detail that has been neglected or only approximated in previous work.}\\

+{This work has several implications for future studies in the area of particle sensors for vacuum metrology.
+Our work suggests that previous collision rate measurements need to be corrected to account for the change in the distribution, and we have presented a theory to perform this correction that provides the total collision rate with a low uncertainty.
+This theory is presently being applied to reanalyze both our previous measurements (Refs.~\cite{Booth2019,Shen_2020,Shen_2021}) and measurements taken by other groups \cite{Eckel2023}.
+For a thermalized velocity weighted cross-section $\langle\sigma(v) v\rangle$, our collision rate $\Gamma = n\langle\sigma(v)v\rangle$ measurements are equivalent to a measurement of the particle number $n$ and therefore a pressure measurement.
+As such, our more accurate and precise measurement of the collision rate can be used to make a more accurate and precise pressure measurement.}\\